tonymamo/getpackup/src/pages/blog/2020-11-23-suv-sleeping-platform-a-diy-guide-to-sleeping-inside.md

 ---
 templateKey: blog-post
-title: SUV Sleeping Platform - A DIY Guide to Sleeping Inside
+title: Modular SUV Sleeping Platform - A DIY Guide to Sleeping Inside
 date: 2020-11-23T07:00:50.239Z
 description: Build your own modular sleeping platform for your vehicle in a weekend for $275.
 Designed for the weekend warrior who still needs their seats